An Archetale of the Assembling Terrania Cycle.

 True enough.
 “But why should I believe any of this without proof?”

 “Perhaps you shouldn’t.
 I have no stake in whether or not you believe me.”
+He seemed perfectly content, calm, and with no stake in the outcome of this interview.

 “‘Last days of human life,’ you said.”